-• Memory Access during User Program Break
+7. Memory Access during User Program Break

-The emulator can download the program for the flash memory area.
+The emulator can download the program for the flash memory area (for details, refer to section 6.22, Download Function to the Flash Memory Area, in the Debugger Part of the SuperHTM Family E10A Emulator User's Manual).
 Other memory write operations are enabled for the RAM area.
 Therefore, an operation such as memory write or BREAKPOINT should be set only for the RAM area.

-• Cache Operation during User Program Break
+8. Cache Operation during User Program Break